Simonade0904/SushiGame/README.md

 ## To play:

 This project is deployed using Vercel.
-Please navigate to https://sushi-game.vercel.app/ for this event, and follow the instructions on the interface.
+Please navigate to https://sushi-game.vercel.app/, and follow the instructions on the interface.

 ## To inspect source code: